tbeaulieu/LeMansGTDash/README.md

 Utilize opacity filters for timers to get blink effects.

-Blink effects should only be used on actual warning items!
-They are extremely distracting on the track!
+Blink effects should only be used on actual warning items, as they are extremely distracting on the track!